OBOFoundry/OBOFoundry.github.io/ontology/ontoneo.md

     description: The ontology has been applied in studies on data interoperability and semantic integration, improving access to structured medical information and enabling knowledge sharing between systems.
 - user: Health Information Systems and Clinical Decision Support
   examples:
-  - descripiton: OntONeo serves as a knowledge representation framework to support clinical decision-making and data interoperability in healthcare.
+  descripiton: OntONeo serves as a knowledge representation framework to support clinical decision-making and data interoperability in healthcare.
 It is used in information retrieval applications, enabling structured queries over medical databases and facilitating access to critical obstetric and neonatal health information.
 - user: Hospital Felício Rocho, Belo Horizonte
+  examples:
   description: Hospital Felício Rocho is a reference center in Belo Horizonte for high-complexity healthcare, including obstetrics and gynecology.
 The hospital integrates advanced technologies and research in medical informatics to improve patient care and data management.
   - url: https://www.feliciorocho.org.br/
       description: Application of ontology-driven healthcare data management for obstetric and gynecological care.
 DOI:10.56238/devopinterscie-267